-* CE: Common Era; ka: thousands of years ago; Ma: millions of years ago.
+a CE: Common Era; ka: thousands of years ago; Ma: millions of years ago.

-** The word “optimum” is traditionally used in geosciences to refer to the warmest interval of a geologic period.
+b The word ‘optimum’ is traditionally used in geosciences to refer to the warmest interval of a geologic period.

-*** The terms “Little Ice Age” and “Medieval Warm Period” (or “Medieval Climate Anomaly”) are not used extensively in this report because the timing of these episodes is not well defined and varies regionally.
+c The terms ‘Little Ice Age’ and ‘Medieval Warm Period’ (or ‘Medieval Climate Anomaly’) are not used extensively in this report because the timing of these episodes is not well defined and varies regionally.
 Since AR5, new proxy records have improved climate reconstructions at decadal scale across the last millennium.
 Therefore, the dates of events within these two roughly defined periods are stated explicitly when possible.

 [END CROSS-CHAPTER BOX 2.1, TABLE 1 HERE]